 Biodesign Innovation Course

-Biodesign Innovation is a fast-paced, project-based course for graduate and post-doctoral students with a passion for entrepreneurship and a commitment to improving healthcare for patients around the world through technology innovation.
+Biodesign Innovation is a fast-paced, project-based course for graduate and post-graduate students with a passion for entrepreneurship and a commitment to improving healthcare for patients around the world through technology innovation.

 Over two quarters, multidisciplinary teams of Stanford students research and validate real-world medical needs, invent new health technology products to address them, and plan for their implementation into patient care.
 At the end of the course, motivated teams have the opportunity to compete for funding to continue developing their projects (see our Grants page for more information about the summer extension program).